 I grew up playing role-playing games: Ultima, Wizardry, Final Fantasy.
 But the first console-exclusive RPG I ever played was Dragon Quest, known at the time as Dragon Warrior on the 8-bit Nintendo Entertainment System (NES).
 By today's standards, it's a simple game, but one whose premise and gameplay absolutely hooked me.

 Dragon Warrior was delightfully uncomplicated: while I enjoyed customizing my own parties in Ultima and Wizardy, it was also refreshing to dive right into Dragon Warrior's prefabricated world and character without any setup.
-Dragon Warrior eschewed the first-person perspective that I found confusing in other games (I was never one to make my own maps), preferring a consistent view for both the dungeons and overworld.
+Dragon Warrior eschewed the first-person perspective that I found confusing in games such as Dungeon Master and Pools of Radiance (I was never one to make my own maps), preferring a consistent top-down view for both the dungeons and overworld.
 It was also relatively linear: while I could go anywhere I wanted almost immediately, the difficulty level would ramp up considerably if I went the "wrong" way.
 Yet the game was extremely forgiving: if my ambition and curiosity drove me to discover new lands, leading to my untimely demise, I didn't need to pay any resurrection fee or reclaim any lost items; I was simply penalized half the gold I was carrying, leaving me with still more than I'd started with.

 I rented Dragon Warrior for three straight weeks, knowing that if I returned it, my saved game would likely be lost.
 I don't know why I didn't simply buy it; it couldn't've been that expensive or hard to find, given that Nintendo Power gave away millions of copies for free.
 It wasn't until I won a copy of Cybernoid in the Nintendo World Championships that I exchanged it at Child World for my own copy of Dragon Warrior.